 Getty Images For BAFTA Los Angel

 The John Schlesinger Britannia Award for Excellence in Directing is awarded to a director whose work is distinguished by ingenuity.
-Past recipients have included Anthony Minghella, Christopher Nolan, Quentin Tarantino, Danny Boyle, Jim Sheridan, David Yates, Peter Weir, Kathryn Bigelow, Mike Leigh, and Sam Mendes.
+Past recipients have included Anthony Minghella, Christopher Nolan, Quentin Tarantino, Danny Boyle, Jim Sheridan, David Yates, Peter Weir, Kathryn Bigelow, Mike Leigh, Sam Mendes and Ava DuVernay.

-The Albert R. Broccoli Britannia Award for Worldwide Contribution to Entertainment is reserved for the few extraordinary luminaries whose careers have had a truly global impact including Dame Elizabeth Taylor, Kirk Douglas, John Lasseter and Sidney Poitier.
+The Albert R. Broccoli Britannia Award for Worldwide Contribution to Entertainment is reserved for the few extraordinary luminaries whose careers have had a truly global impact including Dame Elizabeth Taylor, Kirk Douglas, John Lasseter, Sidney Poitier, Harrison Ford and Kenneth Branagh.
 In 2012, video games pioneer Will Wright became the first ever Britannia Award recipient from the world of Games.

-In 2006, the Britannia Award for British Artist of the Year was added to honor outstanding contemporary British talent such as Kate Winslett, Emily Blunt, Rachel Weisz, Tilda Swinton, Michael Sheen, Helena Bonham Carter, Daniel Craig and Benedict Cumberbatch, Emma Watson, and James Corden.
+In 2006, the Britannia Award for British Artist of the Year was added to honor outstanding contemporary British talent such as Kate Winslett, Emily Blunt, Rachel Weisz, Tilda Swinton, Michael Sheen, Helena Bonham Carter, Daniel Craig, Benedict Cumberbatch, Emma Watson, James Corden and Claire Foy.

-The Britannia Humanitarian Award was created to honor those who have used the moving image to promote charitable causes such as Don Cheadle for his dedication to Rwanda and Darfur and to Richard Curtis who co-created Comic Relief and led the efforts of “Idol Gives Back.”
-Most recently, the award was presented to Orlando Bloom for his work with UNICEF.
+The Britannia Humanitarian Award was created to honor those who have used the moving image to promote charitable causes such as Don Cheadle for his dedication to Rwanda and Darfur and to Richard Curtis who co-created Comic Relief and led the efforts of “Idol Gives Back.”.
+Orlando Bloom was honored with the award for his work with UNICEF.

 Through a special arrangement with the Chaplin family, in 2010 BAFTA Los Angeles introduced the Charlie Chaplin Britannia Award for Excellence in Comedy with Betty White honored for her career spanning over 60 years.
-Past honorees include Ben Stiller, Matt Stone and Trey Parker, Sacha Baron Cohen, and Julia Louis-Dreyfus.
-In 2015, the award was presented to Amy Schumer.
+Past honorees include Ben Stiller, Matt Stone and Trey Parker, Sacha Baron Cohen, Julia Louis-Dreyfus, Amy Schumer and Ricky Gervais.